-Should misbehavior continue after the first two steps, the teacher will complete an Intervention Referral Form and send the student to the PASS Room.
-The student will remain in the PASS Room for the rest of the period.
-The PASS Room is considered an extension of the classroom, and during the student's visit, the Intervention Specialist will counsel the student with regard to the cited offense.
-If the Intervention Specialist determines that additional counsel or parent contact is needed, he/she may do any one, or all of the following:
+Should misbehavior continue after the first two steps, the teacher will complete an Intervention Referral Form and send the student to an administrator.
+The student may remain outside of the classroom for the rest of the period/day.
+During the student's visit, the administrator will counsel the student with regard to the cited offense.
+If the administrator determines that additional counsel or parent contact is needed, he/she may do any one, or all of the following:

-- 1. Contact the parent(s)/guardian(s) - 2.
-Refer the student to the Dean of Students - 3.
-Refer the student to the Behavioral Leadership Team - 4.
-Refer the student to the Counselor - 5.
-Refer the student to the Resource Teacher
+- 1. Contact the parent(s)/guardian(s)

+- 2. Refer the student to the Counselor

+- 3. Refer the student to the Staffing Specialist

+- 4. Refer the student to the Principal

+- 5. Refer the student to the MTSS

 These Intervention Referral Forms will not be noted on a student's permanent discipline transcript.
-However, they will be entered on OSS Connect for parental viewing and students will receive 4 Conduct Points for each Intervention Referral Form they receive.
+However, they will be entered in OSES Connect for parental viewing and students will receive 4 Conduct Points for each Intervention Referral Form they receive.